ProteinGym/proteingym-base/README.md

 [922 rows x 4 columns]
 ```

-Additionally, for a records dataset `ds`, you also have the following properties to use:
+Additionally, for a records dataset `ds`, you also have the following properties or functions to use:
 * `raw_data_frame`: a Polars data frame, which hasn't been filtered, selected, purely loaded from a CSV file.
 * `records`: a list of `Record` from the `raw_data_frame`, with not null `sequence`.
 * `data_frame_by_target()`: a function to retrieve a specific target from `raw_data_frame`, with not null features and target.